InvoxiPlayGames/GfWLUtility/README.md

 # GfWL Utility

-Work-in-progress highly incomplete utility for working with Games for Windows - LIVE.
+Work-in-progress utility for working with Games for Windows - LIVE.

 This is incomplete.
 There will be bugs.